Ralf Schumacher: Personal life

 In April 2001, Schumacher became engaged to Cora-Caroline Brinkmann, a former model; they were married on 5 October that year in a private civil ceremony at the couple's home in Hallwang, Austria.
 On 23 October 2001, their son David Schumacher was born three weeks premature.
 David also went on to become a racing driver.
-Outside motorsport, Ralf enjoys cycling, tennis, and backgammon.

 On 20 February 2015, Schumacher's lawyer confirmed that Schumacher and his wife had divorced after an acrimonious period of separation.
 The couple fought a custody battle over their son, and Schumacher's estimated €100 million fortune, which was resolved with Cora receiving a €6 million settlement and the family home at Bergheim.

 Schumacher was appointed a Laureus Ambassador at the Laureus World Sports Awards for the Laureus Foundation in 2011.
-Schumacher is a prominent supporter of the Gut Aiderbichl animal sanctuary, situated near Salzburg.
-Animal rights activists accused Schumacher of hypocrisy as he was known as a passionate hunter in his spare time.
-People for the Ethical Treatment of Animals (PETA) criticized Schumacher as he was accused of paying £35,000 to shoot three deer in a defined area in 2007.
-Ralf Schumacher is also currently the brand ambassador of Mercedes-Benz, Toyota and Lexus car companies in Germany.
+He is a supporter of the Gut Aiderbichl animal sanctuary, situated near Salzburg.
+Animal rights activists accused Schumacher of hypocrisy as he has also engaged in animal hunting.
+People for the Ethical Treatment of Animals (PETA) criticized Schumacher in 2007 when he was accused of paying £35,000 to shoot three deer in a defined area.

-On 14 July 2024, Schumacher announced on social media that he has been in a same-sex relationship with his partner of two years, 34-year-old Étienne Bousquet-Cassagne.
+On 14 July 2024, Schumacher announced on social media that he was in a same-sex relationship with his partner of two years, 34-year-old Étienne Bousquet-Cassagne.
+On 10 February 2026, he announced that they were engaged to be married.